marijnh/Eloquent-JavaScript/09_regexp.md

 {{index grouping, "capture group", "dollar sign", "replace method", ["regular expression", grouping]}}

-The real power of using regular expressions with `replace` comes from the fact that we can refer back to matched groups in the replacement string.
+The real power of using regular expressions with `replace` comes from the fact that we can refer to matched groups in the replacement string.
 For example, say we have a big string containing the names of people, one name per line, in the format `Lastname, Firstname`.
 If we want to swap these names and remove the comma to get a `Firstname